BadranAlshaikh/BadranAlshaikh/README.md

 - 👋 Hi, I’m @BadranAlshaikh
 - 👀 I’m interested in UX/UI Design and coding.
 - 🌱 I’m currently learning SwiftUI.
-- 💞️ I’m looking to collaborate on creating and developing iOS apps as well ass creating packages for SwiftUI.
+- 💞️ I’m looking to collaborate on creating and developing iOS apps as well as creating packages for SwiftUI.
-- Proud creator of Medi and Done it.
+- 💪 Proud creator of Medi and Done it.